LOVE ASTEROIDS

 dramatic, radiant desire

-Your desire is theatrical and generous.
-Eros in Leo turns on when the erotic encounter is a kind of celebration, when you and your partner are both brought into fuller brightness by being together.
+Eros in Leo is theatrical and generous.
+Desire may wake up when the erotic encounter feels like a celebration, where both people are brought into fuller brightness by being together.
 The shadow is performance anxiety dressed up as passion, where the scene has to look right to work.
 The work is to let yourself be wanted in an unglamorous moment and still trust the desire.

 Read the full guide →